Last updated on June 16th, 2022

 Opening a credit card with an introductory 0% APR has the benefit of a credit limit increase with the added bonus of allowing for interest-free payments.
 These types of cards have always been praised for their ability to take on large purchases, and your Black Friday shopping spree is no exception.
 Your credit score may take an initial ding, but this option could save you hundreds of dollars in interest payments.
 These no-interest periods can range up to 18 months and depending on the card, you could very well earn bonuses on your purchases – cha-ching.

 Get a balance transfer card

 The next best thing to 0% APR, a balance transfer credit card allows you to consolidate your credit card debt while giving you extra breathing room for paying it off.
 This is a great option if you’d like to shop using your rewards credit cards (like the one card that offers 5% at department stores) and then later invoke the no interest perk once your transfer your balance to the new card.
 There are some compelling options out there, with cards offering 0-interest balance transfers for up to 21 months.

 Be a Credit Savvy Black Friday Shopper

-As you prepare for Black Friday weekend, it’s important to keep your long term financial goals in mind.
-Whether you prefer to browse Black Friday sales in-store or as online, using any sort of spend tracking app is a great way to prevent yourself from paying unnecessary credit card fees (despite the steep discounts that retailers dangle over consumers with their holiday sales, those savings could easily cost you if you end up paying out the nose in interest or commit long-term damage to your credit score).
+As you prepare for Black Friday weekend, it’s important to keep your long-term financial goals in mind.
+Whether you prefer to browse Black Friday sales in-store or as online, using any sort of spending tracking app is a great way to prevent yourself from paying unnecessary credit card fees (despite the steep discounts that retailers dangle over consumers with their holiday sales, those savings could easily cost you if you end up paying out the nose in interest or commit long-term damage to your credit score).
 Be careful that their pursuit of a good deal doesn’t leave you financially stranded later down the road.